tapjs/tapjs/docs/src/content/changelog/index.md

   [`t.fixture()`](/docs/api/#tfixturetype-content) methods.
 See [testing with fixtures](/docs/api/fixtures/).
 * Capture the stack trace more helpfully in "subtest after end" errors.
+* Expose timing info on all test objects
+* Expose error origin on `t.error()` meta info so it can be shown in report output.
+* Always exclude test files from NYC coverage

 ## 14.6 - 2019-08-03